Canadiens-Flyers stream: 2020 NHL Stanley Cup First Round

-NBCSN’s coverage of the 2020 Stanley Cup Playoffs continues with Wednesday’s First Round matchup between the Canadiens and Flyers.
-Coverage begins at 8 p.m.
+NBCSN’s coverage of the 2020 Stanley Cup Playoffs continues with Tuesday’s First Round matchup between the Canadiens and Flyers.
+Coverage begins at 3 p.m.
 ET on NBCSN.
-Watch the Canadiens-Flyers stream at 8 p.m.
+Watch the Canadiens-Flyers stream at 3 p.m.
 ET on the NBC Sports app by clicking here.

-The Flyers were the hottest team in hockey at the time of the pause and they carried that momentum with them in the Round Robin.
-Philly won all three games in regulation, including Saturday’s game against Tampa, to earn the top seed in the East.
-Montreal was the last club to make the 24-team expanded playoff field.
-The Habs had a regular season points percentage of .500 and were awarded the 12th seed in the East.
-Led by Carey Price, Montreal took down the Penguins in four games to clinch a spot in the First Round against Philly.
+Two days after his first postseason loss, Carter Hart spoiled Carey Price’s 33rd birthday by posting a 23-save shutout and becoming the youngest Flyers goalie to record a playoff shutout (22 years, 3 days).
+Jakub Voracek was the game’s only goal scorer, just 5:21 into the first period, as the Flyers bounced back from their first loss of the postseason to take a 2-1 series lead.

-Price has been one of the best netminders since making his debut in 2007 and played one of his best playoff series of his career in the Qualifying Round.
-His 1.67 GAA and .947 SV% against Pittsburgh were both career bests for a single-series in his playoff career, and his Game 4 shutout was the sixth postseason shutout of his career.
+Montreal is averaging 2.29 goals per game so far this postseason and has scored either zero or one goal in both of its losses this series.
+Brendan Gallagher is coming off one of his best regular seasons in his career: 43 points (22G-21A) in 59 games.
+His 0.73 points/game is the second-best in his career (0.75 points/game in 2015-16, when he scored 40 points in 53 games).
+Gallagher was also tied for the team lead with 22 goals in the regular season.
+However, he has zero goals and three assists in seven games this postseason.

 WHAT: Montreal Canadiens vs. Philadelphia Flyers